Not out the woods: Bauer's NZ mags still up for sale

 Months of negotiating eventually culminated in Mercury finally signing a deal with Bauer on Tuesday evening this week.

 Mercury was not initially interested in the New Zealand titles and it's understood that these were simply bundled into the Australian deal.
+Mercury is likley to try and onsell the New Zealand titles.

 Numerous parties have been linked to Bauer's New Zealand titles, most recently little-known Tauranga-based firm Delta Private Equity.